Become a Master Gardener!

 When is the Training?

-The training occurs once every two years.
-The next Master Gardener Training Program is scheduled to begin January 4, 2022.
-The class will meet each Tuesday and Wednesday until the class ends on March 16, 2022.
+The next Master Gardener Training Program is scheduled to begin January 2023.
+The class will meet 5:00pm - 7:30pm each Tuesday and Wednesday for 10 weeks until the class ends with a Final Exam and Graduation Ceremony in March 2023.

 How Can You Apply to be a Master Gardener?

 Application and selection is the first step to becoming a Master Gardener.
 Because of the level and responsibility associated with the MGEV title, background screening, reference checking, and interview sessions precede acceptance into the program.
 The interview functions to match potential volunteers with the available project opportunities.
 The applicant’s availability and willingness to volunteer, suitability for volunteer assignments, previous volunteer experience, and specific skills are all important factors in the selection process.
 Also a part of the application and selection process is the signing of a few forms, like the UGA Volunteer Agreement and the Georgia Master Gardener Extension Volunteer Application.